 There are different types of social media channels made available to the public for multiple reasons.
 Be it for personal or professional reasons, there are different types of social media platforms for different purposes.

 If you do not know Facebook by now, you are definitely way behind in the world of social media.
 Facebook is one of the largest social media platforms that users can create their profile, add other users as “friends”, exchange messages, post status updates and photos, share videos and receive notifications when others update their profiles.
+An additional option is to integrate a chatbot for Messenger so that you can communicate more productively.

 Instagram is an online mobile photo- and video-sharing application that enables users to take pictures or videos and share them on a variety of social networking platforms such as Facebook, Twitter, Tumblr and Flickr.